-Lorenzo Insigne will reportedly become the highest-paid player in MLS history when he joins Toronto FC in July, earning a tidy $12.42million a year.
-But who are the current top 10 highest-paid players in the league’s history?
+Lionel Messi and Inter Miami are reportedly nearing a deal that will make him the highest-paid player in MLS history – but who are the current top 10 highest-paid players in the league’s history?

 For a long time, MLS had a reputation as a pre-retirement sojourn destination for big European stars.
 And although that has changed somewhat in recent years, many of the biggest earners in the 26 years of the competition have fallen into that category.